HoseinAzad/Transformer-based-SER/README.md

-# Transformer-based modek fo Speech Emotion Recognition(SER) - implemented by Pytorch
+# Transformer-based model for Speech Emotion Recognition(SER) - implemented by Pytorch

 ## Overview:
 To solve the emotion recognition problem with speech, two classes of features are lexical features (the vocabulary used) and acoustic features (sound properties).